top of page

 He tried to ignore the subtle rustling overhead, hoping it was just the wind disturbing old dying leaves, causing them to shower down and obscure the pathway.
 But as he continued, the crimson leaves fell slower than he would have expected.
 He stopped, watching the eerie scene before him and just before the foliage reached the forest floor, an impossibly warm draft of air swept them up again.
 He stood frozen like a statue in the center of the pathway, watching the mysterious breeze lift the leaves in a way that made them appear to be falling upward.

-With shrouded eyes, he followed them up toward the sky and just as the leaves disappeared amongst the treetops, the unnaturally warm air that had propelled them upward seemed to coalesce and slither back down to the forest floor.
+With shrouded eyes, he followed them up toward the sky and just as the leaves disappeared among the treetops, the unnaturally warm air that had propelled them upward seemed to coalesce and slither back down to the forest floor.
 Invisible, the eerie breeze displaced the leaves that had settled there, cutting a path toward the stranger, sweeping toward him at a speed that gave him no time to retreat.
 It seductively climbed his legs and ascended his spine like the caressing feeling of a lover’s fingers moving up his back.
 As the living breeze progressed upward however, its temperature decreased until he no longer felt the pleasurable touch of a paramour, but an icy stab at the nape of his neck of something much more deadly.
 The cold acuity threatened to tear down his resolve, to rip away the courage that he clung to, but as mysteriously as it had come, it disappeared.

 Determined to continue his mission, the shrouded figure clenched his teeth and fought against the urge to sweep the skin at the back of his neck.
 Superstition overpowered him and he brought a gloved hand back to confirm that nothing was there.
 Gooseflesh rising, he let his hand drop and turned his attention toward his goal.
 It was then that he realized that the old path ended where he stood.
 Retreating into the cowl that covered his face, the man squinted into the darkness.
-He lifted his lantern again and turned in a circle, searching for some kind of trail marker that would point him in the right direction, but there was none.
-Instead, glowing faintly in the distant gloom, was a single iron lantern hanging loosely on a rusty chain at the entrance of a small wooden cottage which appeared to have materialized from nowhere.

-Despite his reluctance to remain where he was, he considered the rotting structure that looked as if the dark underbelly of the wilds itself was trying to claim it.
+Despite his reluctance to remain where he was, he considered the rotting structure that looked as if the dark underbelly of The Wilds itself was trying to claim it.
 It looked like a place a witch would live.
 He was told that she would not be easy to find and that once he had found her, he would wish he had never sought her out.
 Thus far, what he had been told had proven to be true, but he had questions.
 Questions that needed answers.
 Finally, after a longer pause than he would like to have made, he leaned forward and started walking across the remaining distance.

 The eerie sight of what could only be her house lived up to its reputation.
 As he walked closer, the man could see no path to the cottage.
 He searched the ferns and barbed vines, hoping to at least find a game trail.
 He used a foot to move the underbrush aside and found that the ground was littered with the bones of small animals.
 The sudden feeling of eyes watching him from the darkness made him swing the lantern out wide and he came face to face with a bleached white deer skull.
 His heart leapt in his chest at the sudden encounter and he nearly dropped his light.